UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 the type of film.

 The working group's shared philosophies were influential in decided on the best property to use for :code:`extent` values.
 The
-Islandora Metadata Interest Group's default mapping suggests using `dcterms:extent` and using a blank node with a literal as a RDF value.
+Islandora Metadata Interest Group's default mapping suggests using :code:`dcterms:extent` and using a blank node with a literal as a RDF value.
 This group is against using blank nodes when at all possible because they make it more difficult for the user to consume content.
-The Samvera mapping uses `rdau:P60550`, which is less than ideal because `rdau` does not support content negotiation.
+The Samvera mapping uses :code:`rdau:P60550`, which is less than ideal because :code:`rdau` does not support content negotiation.
 This means that the URI provided for the desired property does not allow a user to directly request RDF.
 No other more suitable properties could be found for :code:`extent` values.
-Given this predicament, the working group decided to use `rdau:P60550` because it is dereferenceable, which a blank node is not.
+Given this predicament, the working group decided to use :code:`rdau:P60550` because it is dereferenceable, which a blank node is not.
 Still, the inability to retrieve RDF directly will limit users wishing to interact with our data in this way.

 XPath